SingleDigitIQ/cozylights/README.md

 9. You can obviously somewhat control cache with local variables, but there is a catch, it only gives somewhat coherent performance results if the loop is very simple.

-10. Apparently of memory allocation being complex in LuaJIT, it can crash during trying to allocate too much memory in one go as if it's in the earliest dev stage and not ready for prod.
+10. Apparently because of memory allocation being complex in LuaJIT, it can crash during trying to allocate too much in one go as if it's in the earliest dev stage and not ready for prod.
 JS V8 maybe leaks, but at least does not crash just like that.

+11. To make any good use of ffi types, you have to be aware of the fact that amount of types in function context will affect it's performance.
+More types = slower.
+So same as V8, it might optimize smaller functions better, but not necessarily, it depends: if it's one lua type number and there is a lot of work to do for that type, then you better off having a big one surely.
+Ffi is not a simple plug-and-play for previously optimized pure Lua algo, you may need to restructure your code to ensure more types dont clog the cache.
+And with Minetest API it may end up being useless.

+12. Offloading work to C has it's caveats.
+If you are doing it through ffi and need to manipulate a lot of data, like vm_data in Cozy Lights example, while your algorithm itself will be faster, if like with Minetest example, the api expects lua table and only that, you will have to interpret C results, run a loop to make a lua table, and that part is so extremely slow, you might end up with slower code overall.
+In less complicated cases it's useful.

 ## LICENSE

-MIT+(you are not legally allowed to infect it with GPL, AGPL or EUPL) for my code, will appreciate reasonable attribution
+MIT+(you are not legally allowed to infect it with GPL, AGPL or EUPL) for my code.

+Will appreciate reasonable attribution, as in, dont be a typical open source dev who takes a good part of some other open source project and only mentions it in code, so that not only most of the devs, users have no way of ever learning about that.

 And there is a texture from MTG, which will be eventually replaced: